Note: This post is more of a pep talk to myself. However, I’m sure many of you can relate to the internal battle of setting goals for the new year.

 Let’s face it.
 It’s much easier to plan what you want to achieve than doing uncomfortable things each day to get there.

 It doesn’t matter if it’s Monday, Tuesday, Sunday, 2016, 2020, or 2033.
 You can make a difference in your life today, right now.
 Not tomorrow.

 Forget about a new years resolution.
 What you need is a now resolution.
 How do you achieve that?
 Simple, take a pen and paper and ask yourself this one question;

 What can I do and enjoy today to improve my life?

-This is an extremely important question that deserves further analysis.
+This is a critical question that deserves further analysis.
 The question implies taking action on something that’s important or something that you enjoy today.

 Conversely, if you’re input focused, you’re only interested in the return on investment on what you do now.
 Your internal dialogue changes from, “what do I want to get out of life?” to “what am I going to do today to improve my life?”.

 Here are some actionable strategies to help you forget about new years resolutions and instead, thinking about a now resolution:

 - Start your day by writing down the most important things you can do today.